aurelia/documentation/English/get-started.md

 Inside the folder you will now find everything you need including a basic build, package configuration, styles and more.

-You may examine the provided _index.html_ file and the rest of the files in _src_, however we recommend deleting both before moving on with this tutorial.
-That way you can more effectively learn how to build an Aurelia app from scratch.
+You may examine the provided _index.html_ file and the rest of the files in _src_ and _dist_, however we recommend deleting these folders before moving on with this tutorial.
+By doing so, you can more effectively learn how to build an Aurelia app from scratch.

 With all this in place, let's run some commands.